|

 vision!
 They will see the flaming sword—but not the mercy-seat!
 Oh then,

+what need is there of sanctification!
 (5.)
 Without sanctification all our holy things are

-defiled.
-"Unto those who are defiled, is nothing pure."
+defiled."Unto those who are defiled, is nothing pure."
 Under the

 law, "If one of you is carrying a holy sacrifice in his robes and happens to